 Each year Roger has been able to secure important state appropriations to help our local businesses and non-profit organizations, including:

 – funding to complete the construction of the new boathouse for the Sammamish Rowing Association, which serves hundreds of underprivileged youth with athletic opportunities.

 – funding to help our premier local social service agencies, Friends of Youth and Hopelink, with the construction and refurbishment of their facilities for homeless families and youth.

 – major funding for the expansion of Little Bit Therapeutic Riding Center in Woodinville, with its unique programs for youth with disabilities.

 – significant funds to help the expansion of programs at Studio East, the Eastside’s premier performing arts school for young children.

-– sufficient funds to ensure the completion of Duvall Place, a transitional, supportive housing facility operated by Hopelink for homeless families in Duvall.
+– funds to ensure the completion of Duvall Place, a transitional, supportive housing facility operated by Hopelink for homeless families in Duvall.

 Children’s Hospital is our region’s flagship institution of its kind.
 Its pediatric oncology and pediatric residency programs are rated among the best in the nation.
 The demand for their children’s health care services continues to grow rapidly.

 Roger sponsored and passed HB 3071 (Chapter 114, Laws of 2008), altering the rules for the dissolution of condominiums, allowing for the expansion of Children’ Hospital to a former condominium site.
 Children’s Hospital has now expanded from 250 to 600 beds, providing the capacity that our area needs for top-quality children’s health care.